Knowing the difference between food intolerance and allergy will help figure out if you're suffering from a food intolerance.

 In the case of a classic food allergy, also known as allergy type I, the immune system produces IgE antibodies.
-Someone with a type I allergy to peanuts will probably know immediately.
+Someone with a type I allergy to peanuts will know immediately.
 The symptoms will appear within seconds or minutes – swelling, breathing difficulties, rash, itchy skin and even anaphylactic shock.
-Identification of such an allergy is normally pretty straightforward, with IgE tests used for confirmation of the allergy (traditionally, a scratch or skin-prick test).
+Identification of such an allergy is normally pretty straightforward.
+IgE tests are used for confirmation of the allergy (traditionally, a scratch or skin-prick test).

-More common are delayed food allergies (allergy type III), in which the immune system produces IgG antibodies.
+More common are delayed food allergies (allergy type III), also called food intolerance.
+In this case the immune system produces IgG antibodies.
 These cause a delayed reaction (as long as three days) leading to inflammation which can become chronic.

-Because of the delay in symptoms manifesting, it can be extremely difficult to pinpoint which foods causing a type III allergy.
-If you want to learn about what food can we be intolerant to, click here to read my article on the subject.
+Because of the delay in food intolerance symptoms manifesting, it can be extremely difficult to pinpoint which foods we are intolerant to.
+If you want to find out more about food intolerance, do not hesitate to read my article What food can we be intolerant to?

 When confronted with a classic food allergy your body reacts almost immediately.
 On the other hand, the reaction to an intolerance to foods may take days (up to 72 hours) to appear.
 This difference in speed of reaction is caused by the immune system producing different antibodies in the fight against the different allergies.